 But why use a swale over a more traditional ditch or culvert?
 Well, by working with nature, there are many benefits.

-Swales offer numerous advantages over traditional drainage systems.
+Swales offer numerous advantages over traditional drainage systems by helping to manage runoff in various settings.
 The four main benefits of swales are:

-- Flood reduction: By slowing down and capturing stormwater, swales help reduce the risk of flooding in urban areas.
+- Flood reduction: By slowing down and capturing stormwater, swales help reduce the risk of flooding in urban areas by reducing runoff volume and controlling excess water.

-- Water quality improvement: Vegetation and soil in swales filter out suspended solids, sediment and pollutants, enhancing the quality of water that eventually reaches natural water bodies.
+- Water quality improvement: Vegetation and soil in swales filter out suspended solids, sediment, and pollutants, including other pollutants such as nutrients and heavy metals, from stormwater.
+Swales improve water quality by filtering pollutants and other contaminants, enhancing the quality of water that eventually reaches natural water bodies.

 - Groundwater recharge: Swales promote infiltration, which helps replenish groundwater supplies.